- The Definition of Abandon Call Rate for Inbound Calls

 Source: Call Centre Helper

 The sales graph shows that only 38% of callers are willing to wait in the queue after the first minute.
 The reason is obvious.
-Why do they need to waste their time when they can spend it more productively?
+Why do they need to stay in the queue time when they can spend it more productively?

 The support graph is entirely different.
 Customers who want to solve the technical problem are ready to wait longer.
 65% of them are still in the queue after the first minute.
 Moreover, the survey from Genesys, State of Customer Experience, shows that 45% of customers are ready to wait from 2 to 5 minutes “to speak to a more knowledgeable representative”.
 18% of customers are willing to wait even longer than 5 minutes.
-Of course, it all depends on the customer’s mood.
-The person who wants to file a complaint won’t wait in the queue long.
-They will simply hang up and use other channels of communication.
+Of course, it all depends on the customer's mood.
+The person who wants to file a complaint won't wait in the queue long.
+They will simply hang up and use other channels of communication, or it will lead to a virtual queue.

 How to Reduce Abandon Call Rate for Inbound Calls